awsdocs/amazon-vpc-network-administrator-guide/doc_source/check-point-NoBGP.md

 ## High\-Level View of the Customer Gateway<a name="check-point-NoBGP-overview"></a>

 The following diagram shows the general details of your customer gateway\.
-Note that the VPN connection consists of two separate tunnels\.
+The VPN connection consists of two separate tunnels\.
 Using redundant tunnels ensures continuous availability in the case that a device fails\.

 ![\[Check Point without BGP high-level diagram\]](http://docs.aws.amazon.com/vpc/latest/adminguide/images/highlevel-generic-nobgp-diagram.png)

 ## Configuration File<a name="check-point-NoBGP-example-config"></a>

-Your integration team will provide you with a configuration file with the values you need in order to configure each tunnel and the IKE and IPsec settings for your VPN device\.
+Your integration team can provide you with a configuration file that has the values you need to configure each tunnel and the IKE and IPsec settings for your VPN device\.
 The configuration file includes instructions on how to use the Gaia web portal and Check Point SmartDashboard to configure your device\.
 The same steps are provided in the next section\.

 The following is an extract of an example configuration file\.
 The file contains two sections: `IPSec Tunnel #1` and `IPSec Tunnel #2`\.
 You must use the values provided in each section to configure each tunnel\.